 Before you configure VBS, understand the following installation and upgrade caveats:

-- New virtual machines configured for Windows 10, Windows Server 2016, and Windows Server 2019 on hardware versions less than version 14 are created using Legacy BIOS by default.
+- New virtual machines configured for Windows 10 and Windows Server 2016 and later on virtual hardware versions less than version 14 are created using Legacy BIOS by default.
 You must reinstall the guest operating system after changing the virtual machine's firmware type from Legacy BIOS to UEFI.

 - If you plan to migrate your virtual machines from previous vSphere releases to vSphere 6.7 or greater, and enable VBS on your virtual machines, use UEFI to avoid having to reinstall the operating system.